 - Q: When is the Lacrosse season (time of year)?

-A: Boys High School Lacrosse in Oregon normally begins second week in March and concludes with State Championships games at the very end of May.
+A: Boys High School Lacrosse in Oregon normally begins second week in March and concludes with State Championships games the first Satuday of June.

 - Q: How long is a Lacrosse game?